-This complements the fully integrated, application-related capturing of connection pool usage, SQL statements and transaction response time contribution available for every DB call using JDBC, ADO.NET and PHP DB sensors in Java, .NET and PHP Agents respectively.
+This complements the fully integrated, application-related capturing of connection pool usage, SQL statements and transaction response time contribution available for every DB call using JDBC, ADO.NET, and PHP DB sensors of Java, .NET, and PHP Agents respectively.

-Data for any monitored database appearing in a PurePath automatically maps into the System Profile, when a PurePath mapped to a profile calls a database.
+Data for any monitored database appearing in a PurePath automatically maps into the System Profile, when a PurePath mapped to a profile accesses a database.